 - Set up a strong money management plan

 - Keep your risk per trade between 1-2% of the total of your funds

 - Research the projects heavily before investing

-- Never chase losses and never invest in a coin that’s pumping just for fear of missing out – these are the quickest ways to lose your money.
+- Never chase losses and never invest in a coin that’s pumping just for fear of missing out – these are the quickest ways to lose money.

 Forex Broker: A Complete Overview

 Contrary to cryptocurrencies, these pairs are a lot more stable and safer.
-Hence, you will see fewer volatility swings and never as hard as with Bitcoin because even the news won’t affect the price.
+Hence, you will see fewer volatility swings and never be as hard as with Bitcoin because even the news won’t affect the price.

 Therefore, Forex might be better suited for traders and investors who prefer more security and stability.
 Hence, it’s better for the long term if you play it safe.

 Furthermore, just like cryptocurrencies, you can also find options to trade Forex futures at your chosen forex broker.
 Likewise, based on your entry price, you can “bet” whether the price will go up or down.
 You can also use leverage, which can be as high as x100, depending on the currency pair.
 You can use $1000 with an x100 leverage to make it $100,000.